NEST: Neural Estimation by Sequential Testing: Introduction

 Although these methods provide efficient test sample selection in each trial, they require the user to specify the parametric form of the psychometric function.
 In practice, the parametric form may not be known, especially for complex stimuli and experiments with multiple parameters.
 Moreover, parametric methods require computation and storage of multidimensional probability distributions, which become intractable as the number of dimensions increases.
 To address this issue, a class of nonparametric methods based on the \ac{GP} \citep{MacKay1998} was developed, such as those of \citet{SongEtAl2015} and \citet{GardnerEtAl2015a}. \ac{GP} methods replace the explicit parametric form of the psychometric function with a generic kernel function, which makes them independent of the number of stimulus and experiment parameters.
 Samples are usually selected by optimizing an \textit{acquisition function}, which measures the amount of potential improvement in the psychometric function estimation from a newly selected sample (e.g., \ac{BALV} by \citet{Settles2009}, \ac{BALD} by \citet{HoulsbyEtAl2012}, and \ac{LSE} by \citet{GotovosEtAl2013}).
 Although \ac{GP} methods do not require the researcher to specify the parametric form of the psychometric function as input, the researcher must still choose an appropriate kernel and acquisition function.
 Unfortunately, this choice is not trivial and has a significant impact on the accuracy of the estimation of psychometric functions \citep{OwenEtAl2021}.
 As a result, a significant amount of analysis is required to determine the best kernel function and acquisition function depending on the properties of the underlying psychometric function.

 In this paper, we introduce a non-parametric procedure called \ac{NEST} that uses a neural network-based psychometric function approximator.
 Similar to \ac{GP} methods, our approach keeps computational and storage complexity tractable with high-dimensional stimulus and experiment parameters.
-However, in contrast to \ac{GP} methods, we show that our method can accurately approximate the psychometric function for many different problem domains \textbf{without} the requirement of carefully selecting an appropriate kernel and acquisition function.
+Like other neural network based methods, our method involves the selection of parameters such as those in the learning scheme, regularization, and network size and architecture.
+However, different from \ac{GP} methods, which may be very sensitive to the choice of kernel and acquisition function for different problem domains, we demonstrate that a general set of parameter values can approximate a wide range of psychometric functions effectively across various contexts.
 Furthermore, we show that \ac{NEST} has an estimation performance that is on par with or better than the best results produced by the set of \ac{GP} methods previously benchmarked by \citet{OwenEtAl2021} and \citet{LethamEtAl2022} on a set of synthetic psychometric functions.
-In addition to simulation-based benchmarks, we validate our method by showing two real use cases, which is estimating the eccentricity-dependent \ac{CSF} and the visibility of spatio-temporal \ac{DCT} bases.
+In addition to simulation-based benchmarks, we validate our method by showing two real use cases, which are estimating the eccentricity-dependent \ac{CSF} and the visibility of spatio-temporal \ac{DCT} bases.
 We compare our results with two previous studies, \citet{Barten1999} and \citet{TursunDidyk2022}.
 In our analysis, we observe that \ac{NEST} achieves a comparable level of accuracy in estimating psychometric functions with significantly fewer trials.
 We expect that \ac{NEST} will allow studying more complex types of stimuli and multi-dimensional psychometric functions in vision research, which was not feasible or convenient with existing adaptive psychometric procedures.